 Through a competitive application process, a local community-based non-profit organization that specializes on issues within the current partner theme is selected to participate in a year-long campaign to receive aid in its fundraising, community outreach, and public awareness efforts.
 The year-long campaigns include the planning of Project by Project’s signature fundraising event, Plate by Plate, our annual tasting benefit featuring top restaurants and beverage purveyors in LA, NY, and SF attracting thousands of like-minded philanthropic attendees nationwide.
 For the last 20 years, we have been able to award over $800,000 in grants to our Asian American nonprofit beneficiary partners, enhancing sustainability in serving the needs of their communities.

-In 2018 we are launching our new Project by Project program CASES (Collaborations Accelerating Sustainable Engagement and Solutions), an initiative where we will provide pro-bono skills-based learning opportunities for our steering committee members.
-These opportunities will include a Nonprofit Training Curriculum to provide members exposure to the social sector and best practices in nonprofit management, as well as a Nonprofit Speaker Series bringing industry experts and leaders in to share insights on how to effect change in the community.
-Volunteers will apply the knowledge obtained from these experiences to their steering committee and project team duties, enhancing their leadership competencies that would prepare them for future board leadership roles in the AAPI community.
+In 2018 we launched a new Project by Project program CASES (Collaborations Accelerating Sustainable Engagement and Solutions), an initiative where we provide pro-bono skills-based learning opportunities for our steering committee members.
+These opportunities include a Leadership Development Curriculum to provide members exposure to the social sector and best practices in nonprofit management, as well as a Nonprofit Training Curriculum bringing industry experts and leaders in to share insights on how to effect change in the community.
+Volunteers apply the knowledge obtained from these experiences to their steering committee and project team duties, enhancing their leadership competencies that would prepare them for future board leadership roles in the AAPI community.

 We are looking for committed young professionals passionate about the AAPI community to join our LA steering committee.